The-Marcy-Lab-School/unit-6-project/README.md

 ## Vetting your API

 Not all APIs are created equal.
-Before you commit to using an APi and pitching your project, you should make fetch calls either via the browser, POSTMAN, or using `fetch` in the console.
+Before you commit to using an API and planning your project, you should make fetch calls either via the POSTMAN or by using JavaScript's `fetch`.
 Once you confirm you are able to access the data, you can use to the API for your project.

 ## Using Your Resources